NyawiraWachira/GithubSearch/Github-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+#### By
+Abigail Wachira

+## Description
+It is an angular App that allows you to search for github users and their repositories.
+It provides a form in the searchpage where you put name of a github user then on clicking the search button it displays the profile of the github user.
+It displays profile information of users like the number of followers, number of followings, number of public repositories and then it displays the user's public repositores.
+The application also allows one to view the user profile and their public repositories on the official github page using buttons provided on each section.

+## Setup/Installation Requirements
+* Fork this repository to your github account.
+* Open the terminal on your pc and navigate to the specific folder location that you want this directory to be stored.
+* Clone the forked repository in your account, to the specific folder chosen through the git clone command.
+* Open the folder you have cloned into.
+* Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+  The application will automatically reload if you change any of the source files.

+## Technologies Used
+* Angular
+* TypeScript
+* HTML
+* CSS
+* Bootstrap

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.